Team

 Principal investigator

-Daniela’s research focuses on the historical archaeology of Indian forests, the history of Indian Buddhism through the study of material culture, and the archaeology of the Gangetic Plains in the early historical period.
+Daniela’s research focuses on the historical archaeology of Indian forests, the history of Indian Buddhism through the study of material culture, and the archaeology of the Gangetic Plains in the proto-historical and early historical period.
 She is also Principal Investigator of the projects Excavations at Bodhgaya, the Site of the Buddha’s Enlightenment (2021-2024), funded by the Shelby White and Leon Levy Program for Archaeological Publications at Harvard University, and Archaeological Explorations and Investigations in the Gangetic Plains and Neighbouring Regions (2021-2025), funded by Ghent University Special Research Fund (BOF).

 Daniela started studying the material cultural of the Nilgiri Mountains when she was Curator at the British Museum (2016-2020) and included a public display of Nilgiri materials in the permanent exhibition on South Asia of the Sir Joseph E. Hotung Gallery of China and South Asia (re-opened 2017), giving substantial space to the Nilgiri culture in the wider context of Indian civilisation.
 She first surveyed the Nilgiri Mountains in 2018.